 Stewardship isn’t always about value, but sometimes the power of influence it contains.
 Focusing on the way data can tackle issues in society is one good example.
 It is necessary to explore new data governance models for collectives, governments and organizations that allow data to be shared for individual and public benefit in a responsible way, while managing the harms that may emerge.

 Melody K. Smith

-Sponsored by Access Innovations, the world leader in thesaurus, ontology, and taxonomy creation and metadata application.
+Sponsored by Data Harmony, a unit of Access Innovations, the world leader in indexing and making content findable.